 These instructions refer to the version of the form issued 12/08/2021.

-Part 1: This section asks for basic name and contact information, to be filled in by the household member.
+Part 1: This asks for basic name and contact information, to be filled in by the household member.
 "Relationship to sponsor" means the household member's family connection to the petitioner who is bringing in the immigrant(s), such as "spouse" or "child."

 For Question 7, if the person doesn't have a Social Security Number, that could indicate a lack of valid immigration status, in which case the work is unlawful and won't be counted.

 For Question 8, there's no need to worry (or enter anything) if the household member doesn't have a USCIS Online Account Number.
 This would apply only if it was an immigrant who had certain forms of past interactions with USCIS.

-Part 3: This is to be filled in and signed by the household member, detailing where the person is employed and what the annual income is.
+Part 3: This is to be filled in and signed by the household member, detailing where the person is employed and the annual income.

 Part 4: This is where the household member indicates how much income they reported on taxes (which hopefully matches annual income; if not, filing an amended return with the IRS might be necessary).
 In addition, the household member can list assets, if needed to bring the overall support level up.
 See the discussion of listing assets in this article about filling out the main Form I-864.

 Part 6: This is for the household member to fill out and sign.
 If the household member is also the immigrant, that person does not need to sign Form I-864A unless agreeing to support immigrating children as well.